CaoAssignments/cse8b-wi20-pa7-starter/writeup.md

 king: 5/2 = 2.5
 fantastic: 10/3 = 3.3333333

-Rating for this line = (2.5 + 2.5 + 3.3333333) / 3 = 2.7
+Rating for this line = (2.5 + 2.5 + 3.3333333) / 3 = 2.7777777
+After rounding up, Rating for this line = 2.8
-We are dividing by 3 since this review contains 3 words in total.
+(We are dividing by 3 since this review contains 3 words in total)

 Based on these individual values, this line gets an average review of 2.7 which will be written in the `ratings.txt` file.
 Make sure to use floating point division instead of integer division since the decimal points will be truncated in the latter.
-Also, once you get the final rating for a particular review, truncate it to just one decimal place (do not round it up).
+Also, once you get the final rating for a particular review, round it to just one decimal place (do not simply truncate).
+For example, in this above example, the floating point division would give 2.7777777, but you need to round this upto one decimal place into your `ratings.txt` file which is 2.8 without any rounding off.
+Also, if the final rating you get is 2 then make sure your value is 2.0 in the output file.

 Another example: “finding nemo great”
 finding: 1
 nemo: 2 (because it is NOT found in the HashMap)
 great: 2 (because it is also NOT found in the HashMap)

-Rating for this line = (1 + 2 + 2) / 3 = 1.6
+Rating for this line = (1 + 2 + 2) / 3 = 1.6666667
+After rounding up, Rating for this line = 1.7

 Write the corresponding ratings for all the reviews to an output file named `ratings.txt`.